Close Banner

 The Ins and Outs of Disneyland Dining Reservations - Dinner at Jazz Kitchen with food and plexiglass barrier

 Don't froget about Downtown Disney!
 The shopping and dining district is hopping with restaurant choices and fun.
 Here's the inside scoop on every Downtown Disney restaurant.
-There are a few new dining locations on the way!
+There are a few new dining locations!
 If you leave the park with a rumbling belly, there is plenty to eat in Downtown Disney.
 You can make reservations for most Downtown Disney restaurants through the Disneyland app.
+You do not need a reservation to dine at the locations in Parkside Market.

 When and How to Make Disneyland Dining Reservations